GraphVec: Cross-Domain Graph Vectorization for Graph-Level Representation Learning: Introduction

 Graph data is a fundamental and widely prevalent form of structured data, representing entities as nodes and their relationships as edges.
 It plays a crucial role in diverse domains, including social networks, biological systems, citation networks, recommendation systems, and knowledge graphs.
 Given its ability to model complex relational patterns, graph data analysis has become a key focus in machine learning and data mining.
 In node-level tasks, the training set is usually a single but large graph, on which each node represents a sample.
 Node-level tasks include node embedding or representation \citep{grover2016node2vec,cai2018comprehensive}, node classification \citep{kipf2016semi}, node clustering \citep{wang2023overview}, link prediction \citep{martinez2016survey}, etc. For example, node classification might involve categorizing users in a social network, while link prediction could be used to recommend new connections.

 On the other hand, graph-level tasks operate on entire graphs, where a dataset is composed of numerous graphs, and each graph is treated as a sample.
 Graph-level tasks address broader challenges such as graph comparison \citep{kobler2012graph}, representation learning \citep{sun2020infograph}, classification \citep{xu2019powerful}, clustering \citep{ijcai2024p417}, generation \citep{liao2019efficient}, etc. Graph comparison often relies on graph kernels \citep{gartner2003graph,vishwanathan2010graph,shervashidze2011weisfeiler} or distances \citep{bunke1997relation,zeng2009comparing,memoli2011gromov,bento2018family} or deep learning methods \citep{sun2024mmd} to measure similarity between different graphs, while graph representation learning aims to encode entire graphs into compact, informative embeddings for downstream tasks \citep{you2020graph,you2021graph,sun2024lovasz}.
+Representative graph-level representation methods range from substructure-based graph embeddings such as graph2vec \citep{narayanan2017graph2vec} to self-supervised mutual-information and contrastive approaches such as InfoGraph, GraphCL, automated graph contrastive learning, and GCC \citep{sun2019infograph,you2020graph,you2021graph,qiu2020gcc}.
 Graph classification, for example, is critical in chemistry for predicting molecular properties \citep{gilmer2017neural,NEURIPS2024_GRDL}, whereas graph generation enables the creation of novel structures, such as drug-like molecules in computational biology \citep{hoogeboom2022equivariant}.